falkoh1/ESP8266-BME680-MQTT-OTA/README.md

 # ESP8266-BME680-MQTT-OTA
 Measure data from indoor sensor BME680, such as temperature, humidity, IAQ, CO2, calibration status and air pressure and send the data via MQTT to a remote MQTT server.
+Sensor calibration will stored in a file.
 The ESP8266 can be updated via WLAN.